datawire/ambassador-docs/docs/edge-stack/2.1/topics/running/edge-stack-with-aws.md

 **Notes:**

 - The ALB performs routing based on the path, headers, and host.
-Because Emissary-ingress performs this kind of routing in your cluster, the overhead of provisioning an ALB is often not worth the benefits unless you are using the same load balancer to route to services outside of Kubernetes,
+Because Edge Stack performs this kind of routing in your cluster, the overhead of provisioning an ALB is often not worth the benefits unless you are using the same load balancer to route to services outside of Kubernetes,
-- If you choose to use an ALB, you need to expose Emissary-ingress with a `type: NodePort` service and manually configure the ALB to forward to the correct ports.
+- If you choose to use an ALB, you need to expose Edge Stackwith a `type: NodePort` service and manually configure the ALB to forward to the correct ports.
 - None of the [load balancer annotations](#load-balancer-annotations) are respected by the ALB.
 You need to manually configure all options.
 - The ALB sets the `X-Forward-Proto` header if terminating TLS.
 See (see [TLS termination](#tls-termination) notes below).

 ## Load balancer annotations

 Kubernetes on AWS exposes a mechanism to request certain load balancer configurations by annotating the `type: LoadBalancer` `Service`.
 The most complete set and explanations of these annotations can be found in [this Kubernetes concepts document](https://kubernetes.io/docs/concepts/services-networking/service/#loadbalancer).
-The following is the most relevant information for Emissary-ingress deployment.
+The following is the most relevant information for Edge Stack deployment.

 - `service.beta.kubernetes.io/aws-load-balancer-ssl-cert`:

     This configures the load balancer to use a valid certificate ARN to terminate TLS at the Load Balancer.

-    Traffic from the client into the load balancer is encrypted but, since TLS is terminated at the load balancer, traffic from the load balancer to Emissary-ingress will be cleartext.
-You need to configure Emissary-ingress differently depending on whether the load balancer is running in L4 or L7 (see [TLS termination](#tls-termination) notes below).
+    Traffic from the client into the load balancer is encrypted but, since TLS is terminated at the load balancer, traffic from the load balancer to Edge Stack will be cleartext.
+You need to configure Edge Stack differently depending on whether the load balancer is running in L4 or L7 (see [TLS termination](#tls-termination) notes below).

 - `service.beta.kubernetes.io/aws-load-balancer-ssl-ports`: